matemagyari/reference-ddd-blackjack/README.txt

 This is a reference DDD project, implementing a simplified Blackjack game engine.
 The architecture is Hexagonal.

-It exposes http endpoints to interact with and provides in-memory (a simple map-based and a Hazelcast based) persistence.
+It exposes http and websocket endpoints to interact with and provides in-memory (a simple map-based and a Hazelcast based) persistence.
 The http endpoints are implemented with REST and also with servlets.

 It will have a simple UI in browser.
 The players can join the game, will be randomly matched to other players.
 There will also be a leaderboard showing the win records.